ml-archive/readme/Documentation/how-to-firebase-cloud-message.md

 ## Example 1)

-Feature: Push on breaking news which is optional for users (is a setting)
+Feature: Push on breaking news which is optional for users (e.g. configurable in settings)

-The app will register to a tag `breakingNews` if the push setting is on.
+The app has to subscribe to a topic `breakingNews` if the user turns on that setting (i.e. through a toggle).
-It's important to code this as a way where local storage is master
+If the user disables the setting, the app has to unsubscribe from `breakingNews`.

-The backend will now just push to the tag `breakingNews`
+Whenever breaking news are to be shared, the backend will send a FCM (push) message to the topic `breakingNews`.

 ## Example 2)

-Feature: Recieving push notifications about athlete with id: 12345, after favoriting him/her
+Feature: Recieving push notifications about athlete with id: 12345, after favoriting them

-The app will register to tag `athelete_12345`
+The app will subscribe to the topic `athelete_12345`

-The backend will now just push to the tag `athlete\_[ID]` instead of looping users which have favorited it (maybe the state is even local)
+The backend will now just push to the topic `athlete\_[ID]` instead of looping users which have favorited it (this way, it might be even not necessary to store the relation/state (user favorited athlete) on the backend)

 ## Example 3)

-The app have options to only receive news push notification during race or always
+The app has options to only receive news push notification during race or always

-The app will register to tag `newsAlways` or `newsDuringRace` or both
+The app will subscribe to the topic `newsAlways` or `newsDuringRace` or both

-Backend will push to those tags, but will figure out if the the current time is durring race and add that tag also.
+The Backend will push to those topics, but will figure out if the the current time is during race and add that topic as well.

-Note: Users who registered to both tags will not get the notification twice.
+Note: Users who subscribed to both topics will not get the notification twice.

 PHP: topic
 ```php